sbrugel/septa-checker-v2/README.md

 - Refactoring of certain functions, including train lookup
 - Alerts: Media/Elwyn replaced with Media/Wawa.
 Improved alert formatting, now using regex.
 Line parameter is now choices instead of a text box.
 - Removal of station tracking due to the removal of TrainView.
 May or may not be reinstated later.

-v1 of this project is now archived, no longer being worked on.
-[Available for viewing here](https://github.com/sbrugel/SEPTA-Checker).

 ## Credits
 This bot was created and is maintained by Simon Brugel.